Levisham railway station: NYMR (1973 – today)

 With the reopening of the NYMR as an 18 mi railway in 1973, the Levisham gang returned to base and started the long, slow task of restoration and refurbishment that has made the station what it is today.

 The Levisham station that reopened in 1973 was a long way from what can be seen today, only one platform was in use (the shorter up platform), there was no signalling, no sidings, the line serving the down platform had no connection at its northern end.
 The 'level crossing' certainly was not level, still being made of recovered sleepers, gradually deteriorating under the additional traffic from the recently opened 'Newtondale Forest Drive' (the crossing originally only served the railway cottages, adjacent fields and a footpath to Newton-on-Rawcliffe).
 The crossing gates were ordinary field gates.

 None of the down platform buildings were in use, the waiting rooms (including the ladies toilet) were still let to a Scarborough school.
 The Gents was only (just) fit for staff use.
 On the Up platform the signal box was still a shell and the wooden floor in the booking office had collapsed.
 The original awning over the booking window had been demolished as unsafe, but measurements of the surviving components were taken and a sketch drawing produced.
 The brick waiting shed had lost its window frames and the massive beam supporting the brickwork over the entrance was suffering from terminal rot.
 A start had been made on recovering the platform gardens but they still suffered the depredations of the moorland sheep who had not yet learnt that the railway was back in business and not just additional grazing.
 But for all of that Levisham Station was open again and the serious work of renovation and restoration was under way.

-Today the work is still not finished – ask today's Levisham Station Master and he will be able to provide a list of future projects as long as your arm.
 Over the winter of 2007–8 the station group, aided by contractors and NYMR staff have constructed a new period brick weighbridge house alongside the entrance to the station yard / car park, complete with a weigh table set in the roadway.
 Unfortunately, although capable of operating, the weighbridge will not be working since all space within the new building is required for its real role as a catering outlet.

-Levisham station staff
+During the summer of 2023 an investigation was carried out into the conduct of some volunteers within the station group at Levisham.
+Following the investigation a number of volunteers were suspended from the railway for a period of two years.

+Services

+The North Yorkshire Moors Railway runs regular services between Pickering and Grosmont stations, with some trains continuing to Whitby, operated by a variety of steam and diesel traction.

+People

 There is no central record of railway staff, the following list has been compiled as part of a project being run by the NYMR Archives to try to record the railway staff for the whole Whitby branch.
 As such this information has been accumulated from various, disparate sources and is far from complete.